Building a small space greenhouse can turn a balcony, patio, or compact backyard into a productive growing space.

 Cost of Building a Small Greenhouse

-DIY greenhouses often cost less in materials and offer more flexibility, but they require time,
+DIY greenhouses often cost less in materials and offer more flexibility, but they require time, planning, and basic construction skills.

 Typical Cost to Build a Small Greenhouse